troyerta/recipes/fix_names_and_titles/NotDone/goat-cheese-with-honey-fig-and-pistachios.md

-# Goat Cheese With Honey Fig And Pistachios
+# Goat Cheese with Honey Fig And Pistachios

 ## Overview